+- The brainstem.
 This is the part of the brain that keeps bodily functions working, such as breathing, blood circulation, and food digestion.
 The brainstem connects the brain to the spinal cord, which is responsible for moving muscles and limbs.

+- The limbic system.
 This part of the human brain affects our emotional responses or the good feelings that cause users to repeat behaviors that result in pleasurable feelings.

+- The cerebral cortex.
 The cerebral cortex is the outer region of the brain known as gray matter.
 It is made of four areas that collectively control functions such as thinking and problem-solving and processing data collected from our senses.